 14b.4 the UDM merges the UE subscription data and the User profile data (possibly retrieved from different UDRs) according to a MNO policy to create the merged subscription data result.
 If the User profile is not compatible with the UE subscription, it rejects the AMF request with a cause that allows the AMF to reject the registration with a proper cause (telling the User that User profile is not compatible with the UE subscription).

-The merged Subscription data may induce to use the user’s User Identifier (s) instead of the UE(s) GPSI, while the merged Subscription data result also contains codes and further 3GPP parameters including the new User Identifier.
+The merged Subscription data may induce to use the user’s User Identifier (s) additionally, while the merged Subscription data result also contains codes and further 3GPP parameters including the new User Identifier.

 14b.5 Nudm_SDM_Get response with the merged Subscription data result.